Institutional Review Board (IRB) proposals

 You must also report any unanticipated problem involving potential risk to participants or others.
 An unexpected, research-related event is one where the risk exceeds the nature, severity, or frequency described in the protocol, study consent form or other study information previously reviewed and approved by the IRB.

-The webpage of the OHRP gives further guidance on "unanticipated problems" including how and when researchers should report the problems to the IRB.
-Unanticipated problems that are serious adverse events should be reported to the IRB within one week of the investigator becoming aware of the event whereas other unanticipated problems should be reported within two weeks.
+OHRP gives further guidance on "unanticipated problems," including how and when researchers should report the problems to the IRB.
+Unanticipated problems that are serious adverse events should be reported to the IRB within one week of the investigator becoming aware of the event, while other unanticipated problems should be reported within two weeks.

 Emergencies/when do you have to report or stop?